gillianyiwang/cs103a-cpa02/README.md

 ## Note
-To run the projecy locally, please first donwload nodejs and npm or nodemon.
+To run the project locally, please first donwload nodejs and npm or nodemon.
 Then, in **app.js**, change

 ``` bash
 const uri = process.env.MONGODB_URI;